MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-notifications/index.md

 settings | The settings are the different attributes of the notification. target | Set of targets can be consumer Ids, devices, platforms, or tags.
 Only one of the targets can be set. deviceIds | An array of the devices represented by the device identifiers.
 Devices with these ids receive the notification.
-This is a unicast notification. platforms | An array of device platforms.
+This is a unicast notification. notificationType | Integer value to indicate the channel (Push/SMS) used to send message.
+Allowed values are 1 (only Push), 2 (only SMS) and 3 (Push and SMS) platforms | An array of device platforms.
 Devices running on these platforms receive the notification.
 Supported values are A (Apple/iOS), G (Google/Android) and M (Microsoft/Windows). tagNames | An array of tags specified as tagNames.
 Devices that are subscribed to these tags receive the notification.
 Use this type of target for tag based notifications. userIds | An array of users represented by their userIds to send the notification.
 This is a unicast notification.